Mining Architectural Information: A Systematic Mapping Study: Results

 \textbf{Architectural description} is one of the important sources used for communicating and sharing architectural information about the high-level design of a software system \citep{clements2003documenting}.
-For example, the information in architectural description, such as architectural views, which describe systems in multiple views (e.g., logical view, process view, development view), enable the architecture to be communicated and understood by different stakeholders (e.g., architects, developers, and project managers) \citep{469759}.
-However, this information is not always well described or documented during the development process \citep{ding2014open}.
-Hence, due to the lack of architectural description, software engineers (e.g., developers) may modify the related artifacts (e.g., source code) without fully understanding the underlying architecture \citep{perry1992foundations}, which results in gradual degradation of architectural quality \citep{herold2016ead}.
-Even though this information is not explicitly documented, they are implicitly captured in different artifacts, code, requirement, and architecture documents.
-59.8\% of the selected studies (52 out of 87) proposed approaches and tools for mining or recovering architectural descriptions of software systems from several artifacts (e.g., code {[S29]}{[S39]}{[S46]}{[S51]}) that are contained in various software repositories, such as VCS (e.g., GitHub), to assist development process.
+For example, the information in architectural description, such as architectural views, which describe systems in multiple views (e.g., logical view, development view), enable the architecture to be communicated and understood by various stakeholders (e.g., architects, developers, and project managers) \citep{469759}.
+69.2\% of the selected studies (72 out of 104) proposed approaches and tools for mining or recovering architectural descriptions of software systems from several artifacts (e.g., code {[S29]}{[S39]}{[S46]}{[S51]}) that are contained in various software repositories, such as VCS (e.g., GitHub), to assist the development process.
 We further classified the mined architectural information in the \textit{architectural description} category by using the conceptual model for architectural description in the ISO 42010:2011 standard \citep{6129467}, which defines a set of architectural elements that make up the architectural description model \citep{6129467}.
-These architecture elements have been used to identify and categorize architecture elements in SA documents of OSS \citep{ding2014open}, and they also have been utilized to categorize architectural information communicated during OSS development \citep{bi2021architecture}.
-As shown in Table \ref{minedArchitecturalInfo}, we collected five subcategories of mined architectural information (i.e., architectural elements) in the \textit{architectural description} category.
+As shown in Table \ref{minedArchitecturalInfo}, we collected five subcategories of mined architectural information (e.g., architectural model, architectural view) in the \textit{architectural description} category.